Psoriasis: Causes, Symptoms & Natural Support Strategies

 Support the Digestive System

-Support your digestion with the help of some digestive enzymes which work to support the proper digestion of protein, carbohydrates and fat.
+Support your digestion with the help of some digestive enzymes that work to support the proper digestion of protein, carbohydrates, and fat.
 These also enhance nutrient absorption, support the breakdown of polysaccharides, support pancreatic and brush border enzyme function, and help the breakdown of lactose.

 Help your body to rebuild your microbiome with the help of gastric mucosa-supporting supplements.
-A great combination to soothe an irritated gut lining and reduce inflammation include the amino acid l-glutamine, along with aloe vera, arabinogalactan, quercetin, curcumin and licorice.
+A great combination to soothe an irritated gut lining and reduce inflammation includes the amino acid l-glutamine, along with aloe vera, arabinogalactan, quercetin, curcumin, and licorice.
 This powerful combination helps to support gut and immune function and to reduce inflammation in the gut.

 Lastly, make sure to take high-quality probiotics to support your healthy gut flora.
 There are four types of probiotics you may use: